How to Find Your 10K Race Pace (Plus Running Pace Chart to Download)

 A 10K race is one of the harder races on your body.
 Typical times for non-professional runners range from 30 to 60 minutes and are close to your individual anaerobic threshold, or the pace at which you can run for 60 minutes without a loss in performance.

-Since you will be putting a lot of stress on your body and running at the limit of your capabilities, it’s helpful to be able to put a number on this limit.
-In our case, this means knowing what pace you can sustain for 10 km.
+Since you will be putting a lot of stress on your body by running at the limit of your capabilities, it can be helpful to know what running pace you can sustain for 10K.

 One way of determining this limit is to do a lactate test in a lab.
-This not only defines your training zones, but it also includes a sports medical exam.
+This not only defines your training zones but also includes a sports medical exam.
 Unfortunately, the values achieved on the treadmill don’t always transfer to running outdoors.
 Plus, the test – if performed regularly – is rather expensive.

 - Finally, jog for 10 minutes to cool down.
 Depending on the weather and the ground, you can also run barefoot on the grass for five minutes.